TWUOnline/orientation/wordpress-setup.md

 Before you register, you will need to have completed the following tasks on your own site:

 * create a site on your own URL,
-* create a category called 'TWU Online Orientation' and copy the slug to your clipboard.
+* create a category called 'TWU Online' and copy the slug to your clipboard.